 Foundation Scotland is providing immediate grant funding to support constituted community groups and charities which are responding to the COVID-19 pandemic in their local community.
 Funding is available between £1,000 – £5,000, and will be focused on immediate community needs.

-The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Community Response, Recovery and Resilience Fund’s guidance notes and FAQ.
+The funding is only open to constituted groups and organisations, who are able to provide a governing document; interested applicants are encouraged to read the Recovery funding FAQ.